Chowan Hawks: Football

 Coach Jim Garrison was inducted into the North Carolina Sports Hall of Fame in 2001.
 He was the Chowan College football coach for 43 years.
 Coach Garrison won 182 games (third among junior college coaches) and was 7-time Conference Coach of the Year.
 35 players were NJCAA All-Americans.
-The last football team to post a winning record was the 1999 Chowan team which finished 5–4.
+The last football team to post a winning record was the 1999 Chowan team, which finished 5–4.

 Men's basketball

-Bob Burke, "all-time winningest coach in Chowan's basketball history," had a 337–124 record.
+Bob Burke, "All-time winningest coach in Chowan's basketball history," with a 337–124 overall record.